learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 ## Compare subway traffic by day of the week.
-Display this as a graph.
+Display this as a graph

 ```python